ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the verification above fails (i.e., there are no matching scope entries specifying the "Delete" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.

 Otherwise, the Group Manager continues processing the request, which would be successful only on an inactive OSCORE group.
-That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value `false` (0xf4).
+That is, the DELETE request actually yields a successful deletion of the OSCORE group only if the corresponding status parameter 'active' has current value `false` (0xf4).
 The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to `false` (0xf4).

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is `true` (0xf5), the Group Manager MUST respond with a 4.09 (Conflict) response.
 The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 10 ("Group currently active").